kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 ## General Organization {#ivette-general}

-The **Ivette** user-interface is decomposed into the following main areas:
+The **Ivette** user interface is decomposed into the following main areas:

  - The left sidebar, which can be used to navigate between the different views and plug-ins of the platform.